haroonfayyaz/haroonfayyaz/README.md

 ## 🌟 Highlights

-- 🔭 I’m currently working at **Qbatch**, leading full-stack projects that enhance user experience and system efficiency.
 - 🌱 I’m currently learning advanced **AWS Cloud** services and **Kubernetes** for container orchestration.
 - 👯 I’m looking to collaborate on **open-source projects** and **API integration** solutions.
 - 🤔 I’m looking for help with **scalable serverless architectures**.